Location: Best Western Plus Stoneridge Inn & Conference Centre

-One Girl Inspired (ages 8 – 10), One Girl Encouraged (ages 11-13) and One Girl Empowered (ages 14-17) brings girls together for an incredible day of self esteem, confidence, leadership and empowerment activities to become strong and confident individuals, and to make the world a better place.
+One Girl Inspired (ages 8 – 10) and One Girl Encouraged (ages 11-13) brings girls together for an incredible day of self esteem, confidence, leadership and empowerment activities to become strong and confident individuals, and to make the world a better place.

 “Learning that just being myself, accepting my body as beautiful without changing anything and understanding that gender doesn’t have to limit me opened up a world of opportunities for myself.”